apache/echarts-doc/en/tutorial/media-query.md

 **query by default：**

-If certain item in `media` is not `query`，then it means『default value』, namely when all the rules are not met,  dapot this option.
+If certain item in `media` is not `query`, then it means『default value』, namely when all the rules are not met,  dapot this option.

 **Pay attention when container size changes with time：**